CoinFabrik/scout/test-cases/integer-overflow-or-underflow/README.md

 ```

 ## Remediation

-Of course, enabling the overflow/underflow checks would eliminate the
+Even though enabling the overflow/underflow checks in the `Cargo.toml` would eliminate the possibility of the
-vulnerability.
+vulnerability being realized, a panic error would still be raised.
 ```toml
 [profile.release]
 overflow-checks = true
 ```

-But sometimes this is not possible.
-Thence, code should then be changed to
-explicitly use checked, overflowing or saturating arithmetics, e.g.:
+All in all, considering that this check might be disabled and that raising a panic error is not the best way to handle this issue, it is recommended that the code be changed to explicitly use checked, overflowing, or saturating arithmetic.
+For example:

 ```rust
 #[derive(Debug, PartialEq, Eq, scale::Encode, scale::Decode)]